arun-curriculum/Introduction-to-Functions/README.md

 sayHello("Maria");
 ```

-- We should now see two alerts - one for Arun and one for Maria.
+- We should now see two console entries - one for Arun and one for Maria.

 ## Function Expression